Modeling the Perfect Storm: How Antecedent Conditions Can Compound the Severity of Flood Tail Risk Events

 A more realistic view of risk, using time-based simulation, also makes it easier to distinguish between successive flood events, which is essential for hours-clause contracts.
 It will help your business delve further into tail risk using a wide base of simulated events and establish the full potential of extreme rainfall events – and where events could be exacerbated by antecedent conditions.

-Dr. Firas Saleh joined RMS as Director - Model Product Management in 2020.
-He oversees the RMS U.S. Inland Flood HD Model and works closely with clients and across RMS functional teams on defining and executing on the vision, strategy, and roadmap for RMS flood products.
+Dr. Firas Saleh joined Moody's RMS as Director of Model Product Management in 2020.
+He oversees the Moody's RMS U.S. Inland Flood HD Model and works closely with clients and across Moody's RMS functional teams on defining and executing the vision, strategy, and roadmap for Moody's RMS flood products.

 During his academic tenure at different institutes around the world, including the Paris School of Mines (Mines Paris-Tech), New Jersey Institute of Technology, and Stevens Institute of Technology, his research was focused on implementing quantitative forward-looking analytics to assess climate and weather-related physical risk and impacts on critical infrastructure resilience.

-At Stevens he was part of the team that pioneered and productized the coastal-inland operational flood forecast systems for Port Authority of NY-NJ critical facilities (JFK, LaGuardia, Newark, and Teterboro Airports) and NJ Transit.
-He has co-authored more than 30 publications in peer-reviewed articles, conference proceedings and as book chapters.
+At Stevens, he was part of the team that pioneered and productized the coastal-inland operational flood forecast systems for Port Authority of NY-NJ critical facilities (JFK, LaGuardia, Newark, and Teterboro Airports) and NJ Transit.
+He has co-authored more than 30 publications in peer-reviewed articles, conference proceedings, and book chapters.

 He also served as a Senior Commercial Specialist at the U.S. Embassy in Baghdad and Amman, the U.S. Commercial Service, and the U.S. Department of State.
 He is the recipient of the U.S. Department of Commerce Gold Medal Award for his distinguished federal service in fostering collaboration between government and Industry in relation to water and construction.
 The Gold Medal is the highest honorary award granted by the U.S. Secretary of Commerce.